valencaligiuri/MTasks/readme.md

 # MTasks

-MTasks is a web application designed to help you manage your tasks efficiently.
+MTasks is a web application designed to help you efficiently manage your tasks.

 ## Features

-- **Create, Read, Update, and Delete (CRUD) Tasks:** Easily manage your tasks with full CRUD functionality.
+- **Create, Read, Update, and Delete (CRUD) Tasks:** Manage your tasks with ease.
-- **Prioritization and Categorization:** Organize tasks based on priority and categories.
+- **Dark/Light Theme:** Toggle between light and dark themes for a personalized experience.
 - **Progress Tracking:** Monitor the completion status of your tasks.
 - **User-Friendly Interface:** Enjoy a simple and intuitive user experience.
-- **Dark/Light Theme:** Toggle between light and dark themes.
+- **Authentication:** Secure access to your tasks with password-protected login.

 ## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** Vue 3, TypeScript, TailwindCSS, Vite
-- **Backend:** Go
+- **Backend:** Go (Gin Framework)
-- **Database:** (Specify your database here, e.g., SQLite, PostgreSQL)
+- **Database:** SQLite

 ## Installation

 1. Clone the repository:

     ```bash
     git clone https://github.com/valencaligiuri/MTasks.git
     ```

 2. Navigate to the project directory:

     ```bash
     cd MTasks
     ```

 3. Install backend dependencies:

     ```bash
     go mod tidy
     ```

+4. Navigate to the frontend directory and install dependencies:

+    ```bash
+    cd frontend
+    npm install
+    ```

-4. Configure the database:
+5. Configure the database:
-    - Set up your database and update the connection details in the backend configuration.
+    - The backend uses SQLite.
+The database file (`tasks.db`) will be created automatically when the server starts.

 ## Usage

 1. Start the backend server:

     ```bash
     go run main.go
     ```

+    - You will be prompted to set a password for the server.

+2. Start the frontend development server:

+    ```bash
+    npm run dev
+    ```

-2. Open your web browser and navigate to `http://localhost:3000` (or the appropriate port).
+3. Open your web browser and navigate to `http://localhost:8080`.

 ## Contributing

 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.
 Please follow these guidelines:

 - Ensure your code adheres to the project's coding standards.
 - Write clear and concise commit messages.
 - Test your changes thoroughly.

 ## License